 A coach doesn’t make business decisions for you.
 You aren’t hiring this person to tell you what to do.
 You are hiring this person to help bring out your strengths and address your weaknesses.
+A coach may help you get to the right decision.
 You can talk through specific scenarios and how you might handle them but this person is not there to solve your problems.
 On the other hand, this person isn’t a punching bag either -- someone for you to unleash all your anger, frustrations or complaints on.

 How is an executive coach different than a life coach?